Skip to main content

 Connection Capabilities

-Integration with other workflow components:
+Integration with other agent components:

 • Input Connection: Receive text content from other nodes